Peak Design Capture Clip Review (Camera Holder for Backpack)

-Most of my backpacking packs require me to take off the pack to access my camera, and carrying it by hand or on a chest harness gets a bit old after a while (especially when I used to shoot with a DSLR).
+Most of my backpacking packs require me to take off the pack to access my camera, and carrying it by hand, on a camera strap or on a chest harness gets a bit old after a while (especially when I used to shoot with a DSLR).

-A few months ago I discovered Peak Design’s Capture Clip and decided to give it a try.
+A few months ago, I discovered Peak Design’s Capture Clip Version 3 and decided to give it a try.

-I really love Peak Design gear, their business model, their designs, and most of all, the quality of everything they make.
+I really love Peak Design gear, its business model, its designs, and most of all, the quality of everything they make.

-So even though I was bit dubious – would I really want to carry my camera on my shoulder? – I gave it a go.
-I’m so glad I did…
+So even though I was a bit dubious – would I really want to carry my camera on my shoulder on a holster clip?

 Design of the Peak Design Capture Clip V3

 - Fast to attach/remove camera

 - Great solution for carrying camera on belt

 - Tight fit on very padded or wide backpack straps